A MICROBREWERY WITH A BIG AMBITION

 A brewing tradition on the Calke Abbey estate.

-The former Brewhouse is now open to the public at Calke Abbey as part of the house tour and all the traditional equipment is still there, although dilapidated now – for full details visit the National Trust website nationaltrust.org.uk/calke-abbey
+The former Brewhouse, where this historical brewing took place, is now accessible to the public at Calke Abbey as part of the house tour.
+The traditional equipment, though now somewhat dilapidated, stands as a testament to the brewing legacy.
+For additional details, visit the National Trust website at nationaltrust.org.uk/calke-abbey.

 … AND OUR RECENT HISTORY